plainbanana/Redis-Cluster-Fast/README.md

 This method is nonblocking and allows you to issue commands without waiting for their responses.

-Executes one iteration of the event loop to process any pending commands that have not yet been sent and any incoming responses from Redis.

-If there are events that can be triggered immediately, they will all be processed.
-In other words, if there are unsent commands, they will be pipelined and sent, and if there are already-received responses, their corresponding callbacks will be executed.
+If there are unsent commands, they will be pipelined and sent, and if there are already-received responses, their corresponding callbacks will be executed.
 When a timeout occurs, an error will be propagated to the corresponding callback(s).

-If there are no events that can be triggered immediately: there are neither unsent commands nor any Redis responses available to read, but unprocessed callbacks remain, then this method will return immediately with success.

-The return value can be either 1 for success (e.g., commands sent, responses read, or no immediately events), 0 for no callbacks remained, or undef for other errors.
+The return value can be either 1 for success
+(e.g., commands sent, responses read, or exit without waiting for any responses), 0 for no callbacks remained, or undef for other errors.

 ### Notes

 - If a timeout occurs, all remaining commands on that node will time out as well.
-- Internally, this method calls `event_base_loop(..., EVLOOP_ONCE | EVLOOP_NONBLOCK)`, which
-performs a single iteration of the event loop.
-A command will not be fully processed in a single call.
-- If you need to process multiple commands or wait for all responses, call this method repeatedly or use `wait_all_responses`.
 - For a simpler, synchronous-like usage where you need at least one response, refer to `wait_one_response`.
 If you only need to block until all pending commands are processed, see `wait_all_responses`.